-TMS devices and TMDS development-support tools have been characterized fully, and the quality and reliability of the device have been demonstrated fully.
+TMS devices have been characterized fully, and the quality and reliability of the device have been demonstrated fully.
 Tl's standard warranty applies.

 Predictions show that prototype devices (TMX or TMP) have a greater failure rate than the standard production devices.
 Texas Instruments recommends that these devices not be used in any production system because their expected end-use failure rate still is undefined.
 Only qualified production devices are to be used.